-General eligibility requirements to receive assistance for this new program are:
+General eligibility requirements to receive assistance for this program are:

 - The applicant must be able to qualify for a home mortgage independent of a co-signer.
 The mortgage must be a fixed rate mortgage.

-- The applicant must occupy the property as the primary/principal residence.
+- The applicant must occupy the property as their primary/principal residence.

 - The applicant cannot presently own a home or land, nor have previously owned a home or land within the last three (3) years.

 - The applicant must participate in the required homeownership classes.